How Homesteading Can Make You a Better Mother

 I’m not a homesteading mama yet…

 but I hope to be one day.
 Ever since I can remember, I’ve wanted to be a mom.
 It’s the only thing I’ve ever been consistently sure of, actually.
+Now I’m sure that homesteading can make you a better mother, and I can’t wait!
 One part of this homesteading journey that I’m constantly inspired by are all the homesteading mamas out there getting up early in the morning and tending to the livestock, gardens, fruit trees, making their own products, really just doin’ the dang thing, all while raising (often times than not) multiple children.

 One of my very favorite families to see is Five Mary’s Farms.
 Her kids are all so independent from what I’ve seen on her Instagram stories and it just makes me smile every time she puts up a new clip of one of her girls feeding a cow or picking up eggs.
 Some other families that are family homesteading inspirations for me are Weed ‘Em and Reap, The Wannabe Homesteader, and Celebrating a Simple Life: Salt in my Coffee.

 These are most definitely not the only homesteading mamas out there.
 There are hundreds of them and, quite frankly, I don’t think they get enough praise.
+When people ask how to make yourself a better mother, they never say “start a homestead!”.
 Here’s why I think this lifestyle is going to make me into a badass mama one day.

-I’ve always been fairly responsible, often told I’m an “old soul”.
+I’ve always been fairly responsible.
+Often, I’m told I’m an “old soul”.
 As far back as I can remember I’ve made lists to stay organized, kept a scheduling book, labeled everything that could ever be labeled, color coordinated my closet…okay maybe I just sound neurotic but we’re just going to call it responsible.

 Homesteading has taken my sense of responsibility to a whole new level.
 I have 40 chickens, 11 ducks, now 11 rabbits (we had babies!), 2 dogs, 1 cat, and a husband that depends on me.